core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Topic Data Interactions {#topic-data-interactions}

-Interactions with the topic_data resource are covered in this section.
-The interactions with topic_data are same as that of any other CoAP resource.
+Interactions with the topic-data resource are covered in this section.
+The interactions with topic-data are same as that of any other CoAP resource.

 One variant shown in {{fig-external-server}} is where the resource is hosted.
-While the broker can create a topic_data resource when the topic is created, the client can select to host the data in a different CoAP server than that of the topic resource.
+While the broker can create a topic-data resource when the topic is created, the client can select to host the data in a different CoAP server than that of the topic resource.

 ~~~~ aasvg
          [central-ps.example.com]